rootstrap/blog/content/iOS App Build and Release Automation - Sebastian Lopez.md

 In order to authenticate to App Store Connect Fastlane recommends using a dedicated Apple ID that doesn't have 2FA enable and is not an Account Holder.
 However it is currently not possible to create a new Apple ID without 2FA (and old accounts cannot remove it once enabled).
 This means when it needs to authenticate to the App Store from a new machine, Fastlane will prompt for a security code which will be sent to a trusted device.
 There are two possible workarounds for this when running on CI systems, both with significant limitations:
-* Apple application-specific passwords (only good for uploading binaries) available in the environment variable `FASTLANE_APPLE_APPLICATION_SPECIFIC_PASSWORD`.
-* Generating a temporary Apple login session and storing in `FASTLANE_SESSION` variable.
-This can be done using Fastlane's `spaceauth`.
+* Generating a temporary Apple login session and storing it in the `FASTLANE_SESSION` variable.
+This can be done using Fastlane's [spaceauth](https://docs.fastlane.tools/best-practices/continuous-integration/#spaceauth) feature.
 It is however restricted not only in duration (one month), but also geographically (cannot be used on a different region from where it is generated).
+* Apple application-specific passwords (only good for uploading binaries) which can be generated in the [Apple ID site](https://appleid.apple.com/account/manage).
+These are made available to Fastlane through the environment variable `FASTLANE_APPLE_APPLICATION_SPECIFIC_PASSWORD`.

-For use of our CI workflow we will manually log into the shared Apple ID from our build servers, associating them as trusted devices.
+For use of our CI workflow, in addition to the latter option we will manually log into our build servers with our shared Apple ID, associating them as trusted devices.

 The following environment variables will need to be present in our workflow, so we should store their values as repo Secrets:
 * `FASTLANE_USER`                               : Apple ID used for submission